Employment

 POSITION TYPE/ EXPECTED HOURS OF WORK:

-The employee will be scheduled to work on weekends, holidays and occasional evenings as job duties demand.
+The candidate must have a flexible schedule and be able to work on weekdays, weekends, holidays, and occasionally in the evening as job duties demand.

-Interested applicants should send their resume, cover letter, and application to Jessica McAtee; [email protected].
+Interested applicants should send their resume and application to Jess Lindberg, [email protected].

 SUMMARY/OBJECTIVE: